And does the iPhone 6 still step up to the plate?

 taking photos for commercial use.”

-You’ve probably heard it said before that the best camera for your needs is the one you have on you.
+Well, you’ve probably heard it said before that; “The best camera for your needs is the one you have on you.
 Really?

 Well, owning a smartphone is more than commonplace these days and with that comes the expectation that anyone serious about business MUST have a smartphone.